mtpontes/microservices-store/README.md

 - [ ] Integrate the Payments service with a real payment API, making the service fully functional
 - [ ] Create evaluation service
 - [ ] Create discount coupon system
-- [ ] Create detailed documentation with Postman (currently there are only requests in the Postman collection)
-- [ ] Implement caching with Redis

 </details>